bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 And the point is the server never decrypts anything.
 Yeah, that's the point.
 Everything stays encrypted.
-So it's kind of like, it's almost like end to end encryption.
+It's almost like end to end encryption.
-Like, like end-to-end encryption.
+Like end-to-end encryption.
 The catch is that it's expensive for the server to do the computation.
 So you know the server has to invest a lot of effort to kind of answer your query.
 So you might need to eventually pay them or like in some way incentivize their their behavior